grompe/BTWTweak/patcher/readme.txt

 - Added preview for microblocks: now you can see where your sidings, mouldings and corners will go.

+- If CraftGuide is found in the minecraft.jar, it will be patched so it will not display actual compass and clock data in its GUI.

 v0.9f (patcher fix)

 - Changed the way BTW version is detected when patching to be more reliable,